 The long-tailed-pair phase inverter with negative feedback was used by Leo Fender in the 5F6-A Bassman and subsequently became an overwhelming favorite for classic large amp designs, Marshalls in particular.
-The basic long-tailed-pair without negative feedback is shown below.
+The basic long-tailed-pair without negative feedback is shown in the schematic.

 As the input signal voltage increases, the plate current through the left tube increases, causing the inverted output voltage to decrease because of the increased voltage drop across the plate resistor RL1.
 It also causes the current through the cathode resistor RK and the tail resistor RT to increase, which increases the voltage between the cathodes and ground, thereby making the grid-to-cathode voltage of the right triode more negative, causing its plate current to decrease.
 This raises the in-phase output voltage.
 Thus an increase in the phase inverter's input voltage lowers the inverted output voltage and raises the non-inverted output voltage.